Aflac Incorporated (NYSE:AFL) Stake Cut by Cetera Advisor Networks LLC

 Aflac Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 1st.
-Investors of record on Wednesday, November 15th will be paid a $0.42 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 1st.
+Investors of record on Wednesday, November 15th will be issued a dividend of $0.42 per share.
+This represents a $1.68 dividend on an annualized basis and a yield of 2.05%.
 The ex-dividend date is Tuesday, November 14th.
-This represents a $1.68 dividend on an annualized basis and a yield of 2.05%.
-Aflac’s dividend payout ratio is currently 26.35%.
+Aflac’s payout ratio is currently 26.35%.

-In related news, CFO James Todd Daniels sold 3,355 shares of Aflac stock in a transaction dated Monday, August 21st.
-The stock was sold at an average price of $74.51, for a total value of $249,981.05.
-Following the transaction, the chief financial officer now owns 60,274 shares of the company’s stock, valued at approximately $4,491,015.74.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, CFO James Todd Daniels sold 3,355 shares of Aflac stock in a transaction dated Monday, August 21st.
-The stock was sold at an average price of $74.51, for a total value of $249,981.05.
-Following the transaction, the chief financial officer now owns 60,274 shares of the company’s stock, valued at approximately $4,491,015.74.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP June P. Howard sold 6,000 shares of Aflac stock in a transaction dated Tuesday, November 7th.
-The stock was sold at an average price of $81.01, for a total value of $486,060.00.
-Following the completion of the transaction, the vice president now directly owns 123,026 shares in the company, valued at approximately $9,966,336.26.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 165,556 shares of company stock valued at $13,413,385.
-0.90% of the stock is owned by corporate insiders.

-AFL has been the topic of a number of recent research reports.
-Raymond James raised their target price on Aflac from $77.00 to $83.00 and gave the company an “outperform” rating in a research note on Tuesday, September 26th.
-Morgan Stanley raised their target price on Aflac from $75.00 to $80.00 and gave the company an “equal weight” rating in a research note on Wednesday.
-Wells Fargo & Company raised their target price on Aflac from $71.00 to $78.00 and gave the company an “equal weight” rating in a research note on Tuesday, August 15th.
-StockNews.com initiated coverage on shares of Aflac in a research note on Thursday, October 5th.
-They set a “hold” rating on the stock.
-Finally, Truist Financial lifted their price objective on shares of Aflac from $70.00 to $80.00 and gave the company a “hold” rating in a research note on Thursday, August 3rd.
-Seven investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $79.67.

 Aflac Incorporated, through its subsidiaries, provides supplemental health and life insurance products.
 It operates in two segments, Aflac Japan and Aflac U.S. The Aflac Japan segment offers cancer, medical, nursing care, work leave, GIFT, and whole and term life insurance products, as well as WAYS and child endowment plans under saving type insurance products in Japan.